frankhjung/article-git-pipelines/README.md

 pipeline completes, you can publish to a downloads location.
 This requires that a secure variable be configured, as described [here](https://confluence.atlassian.com/bitbucket/deploy-build-artifacts-to-bitbucket-downloads-872124574.html).
-If you don't the pipeline workspace is purged on completion.
+If you don't, the pipeline workspace is purged on completion.

 ![Downloads](images/bitbucket-downloads.png)